Paruresis: Pathophysiology

 It appears that paruresis involves a tightening of the sphincter or bladder neck due to a sympathetic nervous system response.
 The adrenaline rush that produces the involuntary nervous system response probably has peripheral and central nervous system involvement.
 The internal urethral sphincter (smooth muscle tissue) or the external urethral sphincter (striated muscle), levator ani (especially the pubococcygeus) muscle area, or some combination of the above, may be involved.
 It is possible that there is an inhibition of the detrusor command through a reflex pathway as well.
 The pontine micturition center (Barrington's nucleus) also may be involved, as its inhibition results in relaxation of the detrusor and prevents the relaxation of the internal sphincter.

 Diagnosis

-The condition is catered for in the rules for mandatory urine testing for drugs in UK prisons, and UK Incapacity Benefit tribunals also recognise it.
-It is listed in the NHS on-line encyclopaedia of conditions and disorders.
+The condition is catered for in the rules for mandatory urine testing for drugs in UK prisons, and, also in the UK, a person with paruresis may be eligible for Universal Credit if their health condition limits their ability to work.
+It is listed in the NHS approved Healthinote Directory.
 It is now reported to have been accepted as a valid reason for jury service excusal.
 From 1 August 2005, the guidance on the rules relating to the testing of those on probation in the UK cites paruresis as a valid reason for inability to produce a sample which is not to be construed as a refusal.

 The condition is recognised by the American Urological Association, who include it in their on-line directory of conditions.